mingw4/cs241-fa21/lovable_linux/final_exam_practice.md

 1. What resources are shared between threads in the same process?

+    Resources that are shared between threads in the same process include: file descriptors, heap, variables, address space.

 2. Explain the operating system actions required to perform a process context switch

 3. Explain the actions required to perform a thread context switch to a thread in the same process

 4. How can a process be orphaned?
 What does the process do about it?

+    A process can be orphaned by the original parent process finishing/terminated while the process is still running.
+The process will make itself adopted by the init system process.

 5. How do you create a process zombie?

+    I create a process zombie by processing the parent process while not waiting for their child process(es).

 6. Under what conditions will a multi-threaded process exit?
 (List at least 4)

+    (1) Return from main.
+    (2) exit() or abort().
+    (3) Segfault.
+    (4) pthread_exit() at the last thread.

 ## 4. Scheduling
 1. Define arrival time, pre-emption, turnaround time, waiting time and response time in the context of scheduling algorithms.
 What is starvation?
 Which scheduling policies have the possibility of resulting in starvation?

 2. Which scheduling algorithm results the smallest average wait time?

+    SJF: Shortest job first algorithm.

 3. What scheduling algorithm has the longest average response time? shortest total wait time?

+    FCFS scheduling algorithm has the longest average response time.
+    SJF scheduling algorithm has the shortest total wait time.

 4. Describe Round-Robin scheduling and its performance advantages and disadvantages.